sublimelsp/LSP-julia/README.md

 A plugin for the [LSP](https://packagecontrol.io/packages/LSP) client in Sublime Text 3 with support for the [LanguageServer.jl](https://github.com/julia-vscode/LanguageServer.jl) Julia language server.

-IMPORTANT: This plugin is in an early stage and under development, so it might not work flawlessly yet and there could be some breaking changes in the future.
+IMPORTANT: This plugin is still under development, so it might not work flawlessly yet and there could be some breaking changes in the future.

 ## Installation